api3dao/vitepress-docs/docs/guides/dapis/funding-multiple-dapis-gelato/index.md

 Gelato is a decentralized automation platform that allows you to automate tasks on multiple blockchain networks.
-In this guide, we will show you how to use Gelato to automate the funding of multiple dAPI sponorWallets.
+In this guide, we will show you how to use Gelato to automate the funding of multiple dAPI `sponsorWallets`.
 This is useful if you have multiple dAPIs that you want to use in your smart contract.
 Instead of manually funding each dAPI at regular intervals, you can use Gelato to automate the process.

 This following contract will be used in this guide.
 Open it in [Remix](https://remix.ethereum.org/#url=https://gist.githubusercontent.com/Ashar2shahid/a63d5b04ff9640c2f860f54dffa78995/raw/ce0a9461b817f59774deb1aaaa368438e4e3328b/Automation.sol)